It’s the biggest game of 2017 and you want to be good at it, so we're here to help with an extensive Playerunknown's Battlegrounds Guide!

 You can cover a max distance of about 1.5km in a jump (a box and a half on the map’s grid), but it isn’t obvious at first how to control this.
 Let’s take the sting out of that learning process so you don’t end up weaponless in a bush, being clobbered by a stranger with a frying pan, shall we?

-Loot generally spawns inside buildings – don’t bother scouring the outdoors unless you’re in the shooting range south of Georgopol or the lumber yard 1.5 clicks west of Lipovka.
+Loot generally spawns inside buildings or immediately outide them – don’t bother scouring the outdoors unless you’re in the shooting range south of Georgopol or the lumber yard 1.5 clicks west of Lipovka.
 Here’s what you’re looking for: a helmet, a vest, a backpack, a gun, and some ammo.
 Those are the absolute essentials.

 Helmets, vests, and backpacks come in one of three levels.
 Level 3 vests and helmets soak more damage, and level 3 backpacks carry more stuff.
 Guns come in several varieties: sniper rifles, assault rifles, shotguns, SMGs, and handguns.
 The basic tenets of ballistics hold true: shotguns are pretty handy when you’re fending off some hoodlum at close quarters, but they’re also surprisingly effective at medium range.
 SMGs have a high fire rate but lack accuracy at long range, and sniper rifles… well, you know the deal.
 You look down the scope and shoot people’s heads off from a long way away.

 The ‘best’ gun differs depending on the situation, but assault rifles are all-rounders.
 They can be fitted with scopes to increase their range and attachments that increase clip size or reduce recoil.